benhsz/parless/steps-to-implement.md

 And so on.

+If either `(` or `)` is selected, that parens as well as its matching parens would become fully visible.
+For example if the very first opening parenthesis is selected from the above code, it would also cause the very last closing parenthesis to be no longer blank as well.

 # Step 5

-Experiment with the list-like formatting: have `(` appear as `▹` (or similar shape) and fade out its closing counterpart.
+Experiment with the list-like formatting: have `(` appear as `▹` (or similar shape) and have its closing paren appear blank.

-The if expression below has such a format.
+The conditions for this format are:
+1. The first expression of the list is __not__ preceded by space or tab characters
+2. `(` is not immediately followed by another `(`
+3. There is one or more expression formatted below it that __is__ preceded by space or tab characters

 So this